TalariaSoftware/talariasoftware.github.io/consulting/partnerships.md

 Percentage of revenue or profit

-Our partnership program provides long-term support technical support for your web application.
+Our partnership program provides long-term support for your web application.

 This is for business owners who have a working Rails app with paying customers.
 We provide the technical